 Wang Chuqin’s 2025 World Cup just wrapped.
 In the semifinals, he lost to Hugo Calderano, 10-12 in the deciding seventh game.
 When the last ball dropped, Wang squatted down and wiped the sweat off his face with his arm.
 Then he smiled.
 Regret thickened the air like humidity before a storm.
 The crowd felt it.
 For Wang, alone at the center, it had to be a thousand times heavier.
 But still, he smiled.

-If you’ve watched Wang Chuqin play, you already know it’s wild.
-Fast loops, nasty spin, and full of fire.
+If you’ve watched Wang Chuqin play, you already know it’s wild – fast loops, nasty spin, and full of fire.
 A big part of that is his finely tuned weapon: the racket.
-And just like his playstyle, Wang’s racket setup has gone through some serious changes over the years.
+And just like his playstyle, Wang’s racket setup has gone through some profound changes over the years.

 This post is all about what makes a pro racket, how Wang’s gear has evolved, and a few stories along the way, some cool and some kinda painful.
 Let’s get into it.